kaythecosmic/linkedin-scraper/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Ensure that the `payload.py` file is correctly set up with the necessary `cookies` and `headers`.
+2. Ensure that `payload.py` file is correctly set up with the necessary `cookies` and `headers`.
 Follow the steps below for the setup.
-   1. Go to your own linked in **profile page** at `https://www.linkedin.com/in/<your-username>`
+   1. Go to your own LinkedIn **profile page** at `https://www.linkedin.com/in/<your-username>`
-   2. Enable the developer tools using `Ctrl+Shift+I` and open the `Networks` Tab.
+   2. Enable the developer tools `Ctrl+Shift+I` and open the `Networks` Tab.
-   3. Refresh the webpage and you should see the top request being made with the name `<your-username>/`.
+   3. Refresh the webpage and you should see a request being made on the top, with the name `<your-username>/`.
-   4. Right Click on that  and  `"Copy" > "Copy as cURL (bash)"`
+   4. Right Click on that request  and  `"Copy" > "Copy as cURL (bash)"`
-   5. Paste the contents of the clipboard in the text area here [Curl Converter](https://curlconverter.com/)
+   5. Paste the contents of the clipboard in the text-area here [Curl Converter](https://curlconverter.com/)
-   6. You should see the python code for this request in the text are below.
-Copy the `cookies` and the `headers` objects and paste them into your `payload` file.
+   6. You should see the python code for this request in the text area below.
+Copy the `cookies` and the `headers` objects and paste them into your `payload` file as shown.

 ## Usage